STAT545-UBC-hw-2018-19/hw09-yukirang/README.md

 * Write a new R script to find the times of letters appearance repeated in a word
 * Write a new Rmd file to plot the result
 * Change the Makefile
-* Making a graph of my pipeline
+* Make a graph of my pipeline

 You might want to check